HP - Occupational Therapy Graduate Program

 Critical Analysis of Practice

 This course applies the OT Practice Framework using case studies.
 Case studies will include information gathered from OT 790 Level I Physical Dysfunction fieldwork experiences.
 These cases will be typical to occupational therapy practice and will require a synthesis of material from several courses.
 Working alone or in groups, students will use clinical reasoning and reflective practice to process case studies with various types of clients in a variety of practice contexts and environments.
 All cases will include critical thinking skills that will be required by practicing therapists in today's health care arena as well as enable students to explore issues important to the practice of occupational therapy (i.e. the occupational therapy process, evaluation, evidence-based intervention, theory/models/frames of reference, ethical issues, and justification of services.)
 Additionally, students will explore emerging market areas of interest in the OT profession and share with peers to advocate for change in service delivery in the health care system.
-Prerequisite: OT 790; admission to graduate Occupational Therapy Program.
+Lab 2.
+Prerequisite: OT 790; admission to Occupational Therapy Program.
 Offered Fall.

 OT 776 Cr.2